 There are also plenty of traditional local festivals to discover such as the May Day celebrations and the intriguing winter Montol festival at Penzance which sees parades of masked folk celebrating the solstice.

 Walk the South West Coastal Path

-One of the best things to do in Cornwall is walking the South West Coastal Path.
-This is not particular to just Cornwall – it stretches along some 630 miles of British coastline through several counties.
+The South West Coastal Path is not particular to just Cornwall – it stretches along some 630 miles of British coastline through several counties.
 However, it is arguably at its most beautiful in Cornwall where it takes in some awe-inspiring views.
 The path takes walkers through tiny fishing harbors, past hard to access hidden beaches and rocky coves and along exposed windy cliff tops.
-It’s a particularly brilliant way to explore the best of Cornwall, off the beaten track.
+It’s a particularly brilliant way to explore the best of Cornwall, off the beaten path.

 Visit one of Cornwall’s pretty fishing villages